Austinuc/Austinuc/README.md

-- 👋 Hi, I’m aspiring to become a good software developer and I'm open to volunteer and work on any software project.
-Interested in System Designs, Deep Learning and Blockchain
+- 👋 You are welcome to my repo.
+I hope you will find something useful or at least insightful here.

-You can reach out to me @ austin5astro@gmail.com
+You can reach out to me @ austin5astro@gmail.com for any project, open source, etc.